priscilaMayume/automation_api_test_golang/README.md

 Project Description
 The project includes a Go program that, when given an integer as input, identifies whether the number is prime or not, displaying a message in the terminal with the result of the verification.

+Summary
+Tests are designed to ensure that each part of the program works correctly under various conditions, including valid inputs, invalid inputs and special cases.
+They cover:

+Validation of core functionality (isPrime).
+User interface behavior (prompt and intro).
+Handling user inputs (checkNumbers).
+Program flow control and termination (readUserInput).

 Usage Example
 Quick Test Execution (cached):